electric-eloquence/fp-template-compiled/README.md

 In the template's YAML file, assign the destination directory to a `tpl_compile_dir` key, and the destination file's extension to a `tpl_compile_ext` key.

+`fp tpl-encode:hbs` automates the import of templates into Fepper.
+Since it's unlikely that there will ever be one-to-one compatibility between other systems and Fepper, the other templates' tags must be encoded for them to be usuable in Fepper.

+Stashes (the symbols used to demarcate tags) must be escaped by URL-encoding the type of stash (opening or closing) and then surrounding that code in triple curly braces.
+They can then be replaced with normal data values in Fepper.
+In `source/_patterns/03-templates`, "%7B" and "%7D" should always evaluate to opening and closing stashes respectively.
+Outside that directory, they should evaluate to "\<!--" and "--\>" so they can be ignored by humans viewing the UI.

+`fp tpl-encode:hbs` automates this.
+First, the backend template file must be copied to the directory where you wish to import it.
+(It must be within `source/patterns/03-templates`.)
+Then, run the command with the extension used by the backend template file.

+`fp tpl-encode:hbs` only works with Handlebars at the moment, but will likely be expanded to process more templating languages.

+P.S.
+While "%7B" and "%7D" literally decode to "{" and "}", it is likely that
+they will be used as keys for stashes in languages that do not use curly braces to demarcate tags.